Scholarships in Korea: Differentiation of scholarships

 The general availability, ease of accessibility and amount of funding (per stay and applicant) differs widely depends on the intended duration of study or research and the highest academic qualification of the applicant.
 Similar to other countries, scholarship applications for a short-term exchange (around six months) have the highest chance of success.

 Internal (University) Scholarships

 Universities like Korea University, Yonsei University and Hanyang University have their own merit- and need-based scholarships for international students and scholars.

 Korea University

-Korea University offers a variety of circa 20 scholarships, of which five are solely based on "grade in admission", while for rest of the scholarships, recipients are chosen by an "open selection" based on either merit or need or both.
+Korea University offers a variety of circa 20 scholarships, of which five are solely based on "grade in admission", while for the rest of the scholarships, recipients are chosen by an "open selection" based on either merit or need or both.

 The university also offers the "BK21" scholarship initiated by the Korean government.
 Its target applicants are IT majors in the graduate school, while another goal is the improvement of the faculty situation.